gzhwanghub/gzhwanghub.github.io/content/publication/2D-THA-ADMM/index.md

 ---
-title: 'An example conference paper'
+title: '2D-THA-ADMM: communication efficient distributed ADMM algorithm framework based on two-dimensional torus hierarchical AllReduce'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Guozheng Wang
+  - Yongmei Lei
-  - admin
+  - Zeyu Zhang
-  - Robert Ford
+  - Cunlu Peng

 # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#  - 'Equal contribution'
-  - 'Equal contribution'
+#  - 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+date: '2023-06-10'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: '2023-06-10'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['paper-conference']
+publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+publication: In *International Journal of Machine Learning and Cybernetics*
-publication_short: In *ICW*
+publication_short: In *IJMLC*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Model synchronization refers to the communication process involved in large-scale distributed machine learning tasks.
+As the cluster scales up, the synchronization of model parameters becomes a challenging task that has to be coordinated among thousands of workers.
+Firstly, this study proposes a hierarchical AllReduce algorithm structured on a two-dimensional torus (2D-THA), which utilizes a hierarchical structure to synchronize model parameters and maximize bandwidth utilization.
+Secondly, this study introduces a distributed consensus algorithm called 2D-THA-ADMM, which combines the 2D-THA synchronization algorithm with the alternating direction method of multipliers (ADMM).
+Thirdly, we evaluate the model parameter synchronization performance of 2D-THA and the scalability of 2D-THA-ADMM on the Tianhe-2 supercomputing platform using real public datasets.
+Our experiments demonstrate that 2D-THA significantly reduces synchronization time by 63.447% compared to MPI_Allreduce.
+Furthermore, the proposed 2D-THA-ADMM algorithm exhibits excellent scalability, with a training speed increase of over 3× compared to the state-of-the-art methods, while maintaining high accuracy and computational efficiency.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []